juju/juju/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 *A list of items to check.
-If you do not need this, delete it.*
+Only let those checks that are required.
+If no checks are required, indicate it with NA.*

  - [ ] Requires a [pylibjuju](https://github.com/juju/python-libjuju) change
  - [ ] Added [integration tests](https://github.com/juju/juju/tree/develop/tests) for the PR